khayru/deep-learning-challenge/README.md

 Loss: 0.5633616806883853, Accuracy: 0.7264139652252197

 What steps did you take in your attempts to increase model performance?
-No action was found, and no neurons have been  added
+No action was found, and no neurons have been added.

 Summary:
 Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.

 My recommendation about this deep learning model, after I developed the model I was able to achieve 72% accuracy.
 I believe this is a good module to put into practice.
 An accuracy close to considering to be a good model